-During the Hot Summer Days, nothing is better than cooling off with some kind of traditional Iranian drinks named Sharbat (Syrup) as the cool beverage!
-The summer heat and humidity in some cities along the seas and the shores (North and South of Iran) is a good reason to write about some popular traditional Iranian cooling drinks for those who plan to travel to Iran in long hot summer holidays while wishing to escape the summer heat.

-Some Popular Traditional Iranian Drinks to Escape the Summer Heat

-Sharbat-e Sekanjabin Khiyar, a kind of syrup made from grated fresh peeled cucumber in Sekanjabin syrup; Sharbat-e Ablimoo (lemon syrup) made of fresh lemon or lime juice and cold water with ice cubes sweetened with sugar; and Ab-e Hendevaneh (watermelon juice) are the three popular cool drinks among Iranians in the summer.

-New wording | During the Hot Summer Days, nothing is better than cooling off with some kind of traditional Iranian drink named Sharbat (Syrup) as the cool beverage!
+During the Hot Summer Days, nothing is better than cooling off with some kind of traditional Iranian drink named Sharbat (Syrup) as the cool beverage!
 The summer heat and humidity in some cities along the seas and the shores (North and South of Iran) is a good reason to write about some popular traditional Iranian cooling drinks for those who plan to travel to Iran during the long hot summer holidays while wishing to escape the summer heat.

 Some Popular Traditional Iranian Drinks to Escape the Summer Heat

 Sharbat-e Sekanjabin Khiyar, a kind of syrup made from grated fresh peeled cucumber in Sekanjabin syrup; Sharbat-e Ablimoo (lemon syrup) made of fresh lemon or lime juice and cold water with ice cubes sweetened with sugar; and Ab-e Hendevaneh (watermelon juice) are the three popular cool drinks among Iranians in the summer.